MCL Tear Rehab in Bonne Terre, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in Bonne Terre, MO frequently sustain direct impacts to the outer knee, resulting in the inner knee being overstretched or torn.
+- Contact Sports: Football, soccer, and hockey players in Bonne Terre, MO commonly face direct hits to the outer knee, resulting in the inner knee being overstretched or torn.

 - Accidents: Automobile collisions or falls impacting the knee directly may cause MCL tears.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
-Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.
+- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength may heighten the risk of MCL tears due to overcompensation by the ligament.
+Quadriceps and hamstring imbalances destabilize the knee, increasing MCL strain.

 Preventing MCL tears involves proper conditioning, strength training, flexibility exercises, and using protective gear during sports activities.